-18. Notwithstanding section 8(1)(f), the public display Display of works. of originals or copies of works shall be permitted without the authorization of the owner of copyright, provided that the display is made other than by means of a film, slide, television image or otherwise on screen or by means of any other device or process, and provided further that the work has been published or the original or the copy displayed has been sold, given away or otherwise transferred to another person by the owner of copyright or his successor in title.
+16. Notwithstanding the provisions of section 8(1)(g), the public display of originals or copies of works shall be permitted without the authorization of the owner of copyright, provided that the display is made other than by means of a film, slide, television image or otherwise on screen or by means of any other device or process, and provided further that the work has been published or the original or the copy displayed has been sold, given away or otherwise transferred to another person by the owner of copyright or his successor in title.

-Permitted use of artistic works situated in public places.
+Permitted use of artistic works situated in public places

-19. Notwithstanding section 8(1) and section 18, the inclusion of an artistic work in a work, broadcast or communication to the public shall not be considered an infringement if the artistic work-
+17. Notwithstanding the provisions of sections 8(1) and 16, the inclusion of an artistic work in a work, broadcast or communication to the public shall not be considered an infringement if the artistic work-

-- (a) is permanently situated in a public place or in premises open to the public; or - (b) is included in the work, broadcast or communication to the public by way only of background or as incidental to the essential matters represented. - Part III
+(a) is permanently situated in a public place or in premises open to the public; or

+(b) is included in the work, broadcast or communication to the public by way only of background or as incidental to the essential matters represented.